SYK-08/nuttx/README.md

 This will force the directory copies to work in a way that can be handled by the NuttX build system.
-NOTE:  The default link.sh script has been updated so that is should now be MSYS2 compatible.
+NOTE:  The default link.sh script has been updated so that it should now be MSYS2 compatible.
 The above is preferred but no longer necessary in the Make.defs file.

 To build the simulator under MSYS, you also need: